-How about for education customers?
-On price, the offer is similar – all students and teachers can now pay just US$29.99/month with an annual plan (under $1/day) – but importantly, no previous ownership of any Adobe product is required and no coupon code is necessary.
-Outside of North America, it’s an even greater level of reduction at £22.46 or €30,74 or A$24.99 per month (including VAT), which is up to 52% off.
+On price, the offer is even better – all students, teachers, and education staff can now pay just US$19.99/month with an annual plan (under $1/day) for your first year – but importantly, no previous ownership of any Adobe product is required and no coupon code is necessary.
+Outside of North America, the levels of reduction can be even greater – £16.24 or €19,50 or A$21.99 per month (including VAT), or 60-70% off:

 So which route is best for you?
 In terms of features and functionality, there is no difference between the education version of the Creative Cloud and the regular one.
 The only distinction is that academic eligibility verification is required at the time of of purchase and again at your yearly renewals to retain the school discount.
 And after your first year, renewals will be at the then-current education price ($29.99 a month at present).

 Here’s a guide to help compare:

 While Adobe continues to offer CS6 licensing, the vast majority of customers are signing up to use more of the top applications through the Creative Cloud.
 The Cloud already includes all 15 of the CC 2015 desktop programs (including Muse and the Edge collection) plus many other useful tools and services.
 Behance ProSite and Business Catalyst are in there for easily creating and hosting your websites, as well as Lightroom 5 (for photography), Typekit (for fonts), and the Digital Publishing Suite (for creating unlimited iPad apps) at no extra cost, plus a newer version of Acrobat Pro (version XI).

 In addition, all CC subscribers get many hours of free training with hundreds of tutorials from industry-leading providers.
 All Creative Cloud members also have access to download, install, and run the CS6 tools as well (together with or instead of CC), if desired.